joniram/my-website/_posts/2023-05-18-diode-IV-simulator.md

 Interactive plots are the first thing I google for whenever I'm exploring new physics equations.
 However, often it's hard to find anything!
 Hence, my first foray into making semiconductor physics more interactive, starting with a simple diode.

 This is the first time I've used Html5 and/or Javascript - however, I used the amazing powers of ChatGPT&nbsp;3.5.
 I started this yesterday, and in total this took me around 4 hours.
 Not too bad for a complete beginner.
 Initially ChatGPT suggested coding the entire plot from scratch using Html5.
-However, this got very buggy when either I or ChatGPT attempted to make adjustments to the plot.
-Hence I switched to Chart.js for the plotting engine, and voilà.
+However, this turned very buggy when either I or ChatGPT attempted to make adjustments to the plot.
+Hence, I switched to Chart.js for the plotting engine, and voilà.